Gwenyfar/BaseConverter/README.md

 # BaseConverter
 ### This application can convert a number from one numerical system to another
-*note that this application can't convert to bases beyond base 19 just yet*
+*Note that this application can't convert to or from bases beyond base 19 just yet*